EtSH-C2H6S/TinkersAdvanced/Features.md

  * Original Materials
    * Irradium
      > Tier 4 material that resembles Irradium from Frackin's Universe mod (Starbound).
 Crafted by combining Pellet Polonium and Manyullyn Ingot.
 Inflicts radiation to enemy and adds glowing effect.
+   * Densium
+     > Tier 4 material that resembles Densium from Frackin's Universe mod (Starbound).
+Crafted by alloying Molten Iridium, Molten Osmium and Molten Refined Obsidian.
+Slightly increase stats and contains some functional traits.
  * Fuels
-   * Fusion Plasma
-     > 3840℃ Fuel crafted by alloying Blazing Blood and Fusion Fuel.
-Blazing Blood serves as a catalyst.
    * Molten Antimatter
      > 9999℃ Fuel, but very expensive.
 Pellet antimatter counts as slimeball and each pellets melts into 250 mB Molten Antimatter.
  * Modifiers